cedadev/fawkes/docs/user_documentation.md

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
 Once logged in you will be asked to let NAME WPS read your CEDA profile.
 Click Allow:
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
-You should now be signed in with your ceda username.
+You should now be signed in with your CEDA username.
 This lets you come back and see your completed jobs.
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

 ## The Processes